-Three types of features, image, text, and sound, are fused through the multimodal attention mechanism.
+Through the multimodal attention mechanism, three types of features, namely image, text, and sound, are fused.
 Subsequently, the fused features are fed into an FCN for semantic analysis.

-The structure of the FCN layer is shown in Figure 5.
+The structure of FCN layer is shown in the figure 5.

-Figure 5.
-Structure of FCN layer in GA-MMA-RNN model
+Fig 5. structure of FCN layer in GA-MMA-RNN model